uviclibraries/qgis-editvector/index.md

 [QGIS](https://qgis.org/download/){:target="_blank"} is a free, open source desktop Geographic Information Systems (GIS) package that allows users to analyze and edit spatial information and create and export maps.

 ## This Workshop
-This introductory workshop will cover basic concepts in GIS and QGIS, and will include exercises on utilising raster data, adding styles and labels, filtering, and making a map.
+With vector data, participants will edit both attributes and spatial geometry vector data in QGIS.
+This introductory workshop will cover basic concepts in GIS and QGIS, and will include exercises on utilising vector data, adding styles and labels, filtering, and making a map.
 This workshop is designed to help students who are new to QGIS to understand and utilize some of the main features.

 ### Note
 With *QGIS* someone could: